mahdi-y/Spotify2YoutubeMusic/readme.md

 ## Troubleshooting

-- If you encounter issues with **track search accuracy**, try manually searching and adjusting the query format.
 - If an error occurs related to **invalid YouTube Music credentials**, it might be because they expire after some time.
 You will need to regenerate the credentials by following the **Generate YouTube Music Credentials** steps again.

-## License

-This project is licensed under the MIT License.

 ## Acknowledgments